 But the other castles in town are also quite impressive.
 Often you’ll find them situated amidst green meadows and tree-lined boulevards which lend the city an especially romantic flair.
 That’s why Ludwigsburg, and especially its historic city centre, is so vibrant and attracts countless tourists who stroll or window shop down the busy shopping streets or attend one of the many musical festivals each year.

 Ludwigsburg is located in the southern state of Baden-Württemberg not far from the large city of Stuttgart.
 The inhabitants of the region call themselves Swabians.
 The automobile is possibly the most famous invention to have come from Swabia, or "Ländle" as they call it.
 The companies around Ludwigsburg have a commercial and industrial focus.
 Large corporations, such as Daimler AG, Bosch and IBM Deutschland have set up headquarters in the region.
 There are also many small- and medium-sized businesses and very special companies, such as the chocolate manufacturer Ritter Sport.
-Ludwigsburg has a total of five universities which is one of the main reasons that a large creative scene has formed in Ludwigsburg.
+Ludwigsburg has a total of two universities which is one of the main reasons that a large creative scene has formed in Ludwigsburg.
 You could even call the city a "creative oasis".

 There are plenty of creative locations and events to discover outside the university.
 At the Kunstzentrum Karlskaserne, located at Hindenburgstraße 29, you will find a large programme of exhibitions, events and festivals.
 An open-air cinema is held once a year in the inner courtyard of the Kulturzentrum.
 The Kunstschule Labyrinth offers numerous courses in dance, theatre, photography and design; the programme includes over 150 workshops and projects.
 The Museum Information Kunst (MIK) was nominated for the European Museum of the Year Award in 2016 and offers new arrivals a general introduction to cultural life in Ludwigsburg.
 The MIK website recommends that newcomers "take the city tour 'Ludwigsburg for Beginners' which starts at the palace courtyard every Saturday at 2 pm" as a first step to get to know the city.
 The Tourist Information office is located at the MIK, so you can obtain a map of Ludwigsburg there or download a city guide in PFD format.